annalihan/pic2weibo/README.md

 # pic2weibo
-Chrome plugin for upload pic to weibo
+Chrome extension for upload pic to weibo